awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-codebuild-project-artifacts.md

 *Type*: String

 `NamespaceType`  <a name="cfn-codebuild-project-artifacts-namespacetype"></a>
 The information AWS CodeBuild adds to the build output path, such as a build ID\.
-For more information, see the [http://docs.aws.amazon.com/codebuild/latest/userguide/create-project.html#create-project-cli](http://docs.aws.amazon.com/codebuild/latest/userguide/create-project.html#create-project-cli) field in the *AWS CodeBuild User Guide*\.
+For more information, see the [https://docs.aws.amazon.com/codebuild/latest/userguide/create-project.html#create-project-cli](https://docs.aws.amazon.com/codebuild/latest/userguide/create-project.html#create-project-cli) field in the *AWS CodeBuild User Guide*\.
 *Required*: No
 *Type*: String

+`OverrideArtifactName`  <a name="cfn-codebuild-project-artifacts-override-artifacts-name"></a>
+ If set to true a name specified in the buildspec file overrides the artifact name\.
+The name specified in a buildspec file is calculated at build time and uses the Shell command language\.
+For example, you can append a date and time to your artifact name so that it is always unique\.
+*Required*: No
+*Type*: Boolean

 `Packaging`  <a name="cfn-codebuild-project-artifacts-packaging"></a>
 Indicates how AWS CodeBuild packages the build output artifacts\.
-For valid values, see the [http://docs.aws.amazon.com/codebuild/latest/userguide/create-project.html#create-project-cli](http://docs.aws.amazon.com/codebuild/latest/userguide/create-project.html#create-project-cli) field in the *AWS CodeBuild User Guide*\.
+For valid values, see the [https://docs.aws.amazon.com/codebuild/latest/userguide/create-project.html#create-project-cli](https://docs.aws.amazon.com/codebuild/latest/userguide/create-project.html#create-project-cli) field in the *AWS CodeBuild User Guide*\.
 *Required*: No
 *Type*: String